Structed/godot-playfab/docs/user/Logins/login-steam-godotsteam.md

 ---

+## Introduction

+This page is an advanced example that will show to login with Steam on PlayFab using GodotSteam.
+Please check

 ## Setup

 It exists many ways to install GodotSteam but for this example, we gonna used the GDExtension available for Godot 4.x.